ghl3/Jest/doc/intro.md

 Note, of course, that any side effects executed in a lazy for loop (such as printing) won't happen until the lazy sequence is realized (which may never happen).

+## Records

+In Jest, one can create structures of data using the "record" keyword:

+    record Student{ name; class; }

+  These are not classes as they have no methods and their data is immutable.
+One can create an instance of a record using the "new" keyword:

+    val bob = new Student("Bob", "History");

+Fields of a record can be accessed using a "dot" accessor:

+    val class = bob.class;

 ## Methods